Draggie306/EditingCheatSheets/A Level/Geography - Hazardous Earth.md

 ## Plate Boundaries
+Now that we've determined Alfred Wegener was a brilliant man, let's dive into the mechanisms of the continents.

 A plate boundary is where there are two plates meeting.
 This is not the same as there being two plate boundaries!
 There is only one boundary, and two plates.

 ## Divergent plate boundaries